BackofenLab/MICA/README.md

 ---------------------------
 #### `interpolateCurve(..)`

-`interpolateCurve(..)` computes a linear interpolation of a curve for a given number of equidistant x coordinates.
+`interpolateCurve( x, y, samples )` computes a linear interpolation of a curve for a given number of equidistant x coordinates.

 *Input parameters:*